Residential Karma Yoga Program

 Can you tell me what to expect in regard to the food served at the Centre?

-Two hot meals (lunch and dinner), as well as a continental breakfast are served each day.
+Two hot meals (lunch and dinner) are served each day.
+In addition, a variety of fixings available in the resident community kitchen for a self-serve breakfast.
 When there are no programs running, meal times are 12:30 pm and 6:00 pm.
-During programs, a full breakfast may be served and residents are welcome to share in this meal with the program participants.
+During programs, a full breakfast may be served and residents share in this meal with the program participants.
 During programs, meal times may sometimes be adjusted.

 How do I get to the Centre?